How to Make a Mint Julep, According to the Experts

 You can’t have the Kentucky Derby without mint juleps, of course!
 This classic bourbon cocktail is the very backbone of Southern entertaining.
-(This beverage is its refreshing runner-up.)
+(Southern-style sweet tea is its refreshing runner-up.)

 “When I think of a mint julep, I think of the Derby, but also a day on the porch with company,” says Lynn Maggio, who was Mrs. Alabama in 2012.
 “I’d say a mint julep is a refreshing, social comfort and the very scent of spring and summer in the South.”
 But thanks to their utter deliciousness, mint juleps are now being sipped across the United States.

-For more on how to make a mint julep, check out our classic recipe.
+For more on how to make a mint julep, check out our classic mint julep recipe.
 Paired with the step-by-step guide below, you’ll be impressing guests in no time!